+2. Call Outs

-4. Call Outs: Any hourly employee called out to work early shall receive overtime pay for all time worked prior to the regularly scheduled work period and any hourly employee called out to work after an eight (8) hour day or a forty (40) hour week shall be guaranteed a minimum of two (2) hours overtime pay.
-It is understood that this two hour minimum call out provision does not apply to work which occurs immediately after the work day.
-However, the overtime provisions of this agreement still apply.
+Any hourly employee called out to work early shall receive overtime pay for all time worked prior to the regularly scheduled work period and any hourly employee called out to work after an eight (8) hour day or a forty (40) hour week shall be guaranteed a minimum of two (2) hours overtime pay.

-Show
+3. Show Up Guarantee

-5.

-Show Up Guarantee: It shall be the responsibility of the supervisor to notify any permanent full-time e
+It shall be the responsibility of the supervisor to notify any permanent full-time employee whose services will not be required for any scheduled shift.

-time employee whose

-services will not be required for any scheduled shift.
 Any such employee who shows up for work at the regularly scheduled time because the supervisor failed to give such notice shall be guaranteed four (4) hours of work.
-If no work is available, the employee shall receive four (4) hours of regula regular pay in lieu of work. regular pay in
+If no work is available, the employee shall receive four (4) hours of regular pay in lieu of work.